platformland/electric-book/book/text/trust.md

 # Trust and consent

-Services need to be able to establish enough trust (and only enough trust) to allow their users to achieve a desired outcome.
-Important design choices need to be made by teams designing trust and consent platforms about the number of identity systems, the number of identifiers, and how public those identifiers are.

-APIs should be designed to answer questions rather than revealing a complete data record, so that only the minimum data required for the task at hand is revealed.
-Rather than linking together every dataset held by government, create digital proofs that allow citizens to use as they see fit.

-Many of the requirements for the safe operation of a platform ecosystem, such as an effective and privacy digital rights framework, are beyond the gift of digital service teams.
+When it comes to identity and the exchange of data, many of the requirements for the safe operation of a platform ecosystem, such as an effective and privacy digital rights framework, are beyond the gift of digital service teams.
 As such, please do not read this section as anything approaching a complete list.
 Instead, see it as a set of practical things that should be within your control.

+Services should be able to establish enough trust (and only enough trust) to allow their users to achieve a desired outcome.
+Only the minimum data should be collected and shared, and an understanding of the risks must be made part of the design and development process.

-# 1. Design for an identity ecosystem (not an identity system)
+## 1. Design for an identity ecosystem (not an identity system)

 Digital identity is often thought of in terms of a singular system - a single digital identity system to join everything together.
 There are risks with this approach.
 It potentially creates a single point of failure.[^1] It risks joining together data that are best kept separate.
 It also may not reflect the reality that many countries have multiple systems of ID that can be made interoperable.